-Additive manufacturing is the technique of creating three-dimensional products from CAD models by layering on the material using digital data.
+If you ask what additive manufacturing is, it is a technique for creating three-dimensional products from CAD models by layering material using digital data.

-Additive Manufacturing, previously known as rapid prototyping, and currently popular as 3D printing.
+previously known as rapid prototyping, and currently popular as 3D printing.
 The term Rapid prototyping was coined to describe the time efficiency of the AM process and technology which created physical prototypes directly from digital model data.
 But Now, many parts are directly being manufactured by these machines, So it makes no sense to call them prototypes.
-While the name is still under debate, as per the recently formed Technical committee within ASTM, they adopted a consensus standard to now use the term Additive manufacturing.
+While the name is still under debate, as per the recently formed Technical committee within ASTM, they adopted a consensus standard to now use the term Additive manufacturing (3d printing).

-Using a software-defined model which is computer-aided design (CAD) or 3D object scanners that contain full geometric description of parts which is to be printed, additive manufacturing allows for the creation of objects with precise geometric shapes.
-These are then built layer by layer, as with a 3D printing process, which is in contrast to traditional manufacturing that often requires machining or other techniques to remove surplus material.
+Additive manufacturing, using a software-defined model such as computer-aided design (CAD) or 3D object scanners that contain a full geometric description of parts to be printed, allows for the creation of objects with precise geometric shapes.
+This innovative process builds these objects layer by layer, similar to 3D printing, which contrasts with traditional manufacturing that often requires machining or other techniques to remove surplus material.

 Additive manufacturing offers numerous advantages that revolutionize the production process.